-- a. the research you will do and the methodologies you will use, including describing the role of your partners in the research (10 points) - b. how the research will address the identified industry problem or problems, build on the current body of knowledge and enhance the adoption of new technologies (5 points) - c. the education and training opportunities your project will provide, including a PhD program, that will build capability and capacity in the industry and research sectors.
+- a. the research you will do and the methodologies you will use, including describing the role of your partners in the research (10 points) - b. how the research will address the identified industry problem, build on the current body of knowledge and enhance the adoption of new technologies (5 points) - c. the education and training opportunities your project will provide, including a PhD program, to build capability and capacity in the industry and research sectors.
 (10 points)

-Capacity, capability and resources to deliver the project (total 25 points):
+Capacity, capability and resources to deliver your project (total 25 points):